 Ways Better Food Traders do business differently include:

-Flexible collections - Customers collect weekly from pick-up points in local businesses and
+If they are a veg scheme, they'll have flexible collections - customers collect weekly from pick-up points in local businesses and

 venues such as pubs, libraries, cafes, health food shops and community centres.
 [We like click and collect!]

 Supporting the micro-economy - BFTs employ local people, keeping money within the local

 economy and providing living wage jobs.
 They are often social enterprises so any profits go to furthering the goals of sustainable localized food such as creating urban farms.